Necrotizing meningoencephalitis: Signs and symptoms

 First signs of this immune dysregulation can show through lethargy and the reluctance to walk.
 Behavioral changes and an abnormal mentation might occur.
 After a short amount of time vestibulo-cerebellar symptoms will rapidly progress, leaving the animal in a state of depressed consciousness having seizures, amaurosis and ataxia.

 Despite seizures being a promoting factor of necrosis in primary inflammation diseases, it's not proven that the necrosis is extending to the white matter due to these convulsions.

 Diagnostics

 An antemortem diagnosis is often intricate considering the similarities of general neuro diagnostic profiles.
 To achieve a presumptive diagnosis on the live animal a multimodal approach is needed.
-Including the magnetic resonance imaging (MRI), computer tomography (CT), cerebrospinal liquid (CFS) analysis and immunological test.
+Including the magnetic resonance imaging (MRI), computer tomography (CT), cerebrospinal fluid (CFS) analysis and immunological test.
 Since only the CNS is affected by the pathology, there won't be any characteristic changes in organ systems other than the nervous system.
 Despite clinical examination methods, the specific diagnosis of NME depends on a postmortem, histopathological examination of the brain biopsy tissue or a necropsy.